Appendix H: Student Complaint Process

 - if the issue is not resolved, contact the supervisor, department chair, or associate/assistant dean to investigate the issue and allegations.

 If the issue is still unresolved after following the appropriate informal complaint procedures, the student may choose to have the issue “officially documented.”
 An officially documented complaint should be submitted using the Report It form.

 The Office of Student Affairs receives the complaint and forwards it to the appropriate department head, Dean, or supervisor.
 The department for which the complaint is lodged will contact the student within 10 University working days to arrange resolution.

 Resolutions should be forwarded to the Office of Student Affairs for record keeping.

-To establish official documentation, the complaint or appeal must be submitted in writing and must include the name, contact information of the person filing the complaint, and a brief description of the circumstances including who has been involved and current status.
+To establish official documentation, the complaint or appeal must be submitted in writing and must include the name, contact information of the person filing the complaint, and a brief description of the circumstances, including who has been involved, and current status.

 TAMIU intends to offer reasonable accommodations for students with disabilities.
-Please contact Student Disability Services for policy and procedures for requesting accommodations or for filing a complaint.
+Students may contact Student Disability Services for policy and procedures for requesting accommodations or for filing a complaint.

-Harassment Complaints: Individuals who believe they have or may have been sexually harassed or experienced harassment based on race, color, national origin, creed, religion, age, disability, sex, gender identity or sexual orientation should file a complaint using the ReportIt form.
+Individuals who believe they have or may have been sexually harassed, or who have experienced harassment based on race, color, national origin, creed, religion, age, disability, sex, gender identity or sexual orientation should file a complaint using the Report It form.

-Other complaints about academic procedures or personnel must be filed with the appropriate college or school.
+Other complaints about academic procedures or personnel must be filed with the appropriate College or School.